DefVTans/master_crypt/README.md

-a repository for Deltarune fangame
+a repository for Deltarune fangame. managed by DefVTans/ValDef/ValTans.
+For better or for worst.